malcolmmp/LaserWeb4-Binaries/README.md

 # LaserWeb4-Binaries

-This is a repo for building complete LaserWeb4 binaries.
+This is a **work in progress** repo for building complete LaserWeb4 binaries.

-Tested on Windows 10, MacOS 11.7, and Fedora Linux.
+Successfully tested on Windows 10, MacOS 11.7, and Fedora Linux with Nodejs 20.
-Use Nodejs 20 and yarn.
-All npm support has been removed in these branches.
+Yarn is required as all npm support has been removed in these branches.

 # Build Instructions

-#WIP
-Check out LaserWeb4, LaserWeb4-Binaries, and lw.comm-server as sibling directories in the parent folder of your choice, eg 'lwdev'.
+Check out LaserWeb4, LaserWeb4-Binaries, and lw.comm-server as sibling directories in the parent folder of your choice, e.g. 'lwdev'.

 ```
 mkdir lwdev